Students need to know how to write a professional email (and here's why & how)

 The art of the professional email is one your student can and should master.

 It may seem like your student should know how to properly communicate by email, but they may not.
-Many students don't have much practice writing formal kinds of messages.
-They may have learned it at some point, but perhaps they've forgotten it, or don't know quite how to apply it in the real world.
+Many students don't have much practice writing formal messages.
+They may have learned it at some point, but perhaps they've forgotten.
+Or perhaps they don't know quite how to apply it in the real world.
 And it may be difficult for your teen to switch gears from texting with friends to writing a 'formal' communique to someone in an authority role.
-It might also be tricky for them to gauge the level of formality in an email because it's not quite a letter, but it's definitely not a text.
+It's also tricky to gauge the level of formality in an email because it's not quite a letter, but it's definitely not a text.

 #1.
 Positive Impressions

-I know that, instead of the student writing to the person, parents will sometimes write emails for their child (this happens at the university level more than I care to think about).
+I know that parents will sometimes write emails for their child (this happens at the university level more than I care to think about).
 I'm asking you to resist the urge to do this because it's a skill your child needs to learn how to do on their own, especially once they are in university.

 I have heard professors say it can reflect negatively on the student if they cannot or will not email the professor themselves.
 On the other hand, it could make a significant positive impression and impact if the student writes to them in a professional manner.